guilherme-romanholo/nixdots/README.md

 ### TODO:

-- System and Home folder with modules bundles
+- Make like jordanisaacs/dotfiles with defaultConfig and hostConfig to pass in the myLib.mkHost
-- Hosts folder with machines (config, vars, hardware)
+- Hosts folder with machines (config, users, hardware)

 ### Install: